The First Christmas: The Story of the First Christmas Snow: Crew

+Home media

 The film's title actually refers to the Christmas pageant the orphan children presented on Christmas Eve, though the title could also refer to the first time Lucas actually experiences snow after his sight returns.

 It originally premiered on December 19, 1975 on NBC.
 In later years, it aired on CBS, usually as the last Rankin/Bass special aired for the season.
 Freeform once aired the special each year during its "25 Days of Christmas" programming block, but AMC has now taken over broadcast rights for the special as of 2018.
 A VHS version is also available from ABC Video Enterprises in 1987, and Warner Home Video on October 3, 1990 in the Holiday Treasures line.

 It was also released on DVD on October 2, 2012.
 Warner Home Video repackaged the DVD release of the special along with three of other Rankin/Bass Christmas DVDs in the 4 Kid Favorites: Merry Masterpieces box set, released on October 13, 2015.

-The story is set in 1845, yet Lukas and Sister Theresa sing "White Christmas," which wouldn't be written until nearly 100 years later.

-The nuns' black outfits indicate they're Carmelites, the order that St. Therese De Lesieux, The Little Flower, joined.
+It was also released on DVD and Blu Ray as "The Complete Rankin/Bass Christmas Collection" with all 18 Christmas Specials on October 31, 2023.